MicrosoftDocs/sdk-api/sdk-api-src/content/iketypes/ns-iketypes-ikeext_credential_pair1.md

 Local credentials used for authentication.

-See <a href="https://docs.microsoft.com/windows/desktop/api/iketypes/ns-iketypes-ikeext_credential1_">IKEEXT_CREDENTIAL1</a> for more information.
+See [IKEEXT_CREDENTIAL1](https://docs.microsoft.com/windows/desktop/api/iketypes/ns-iketypes-ikeext_credential1)a> for more information.

 ### -field peerCredentials

 Peer credentials used for authentication.

-See <a href="https://docs.microsoft.com/windows/desktop/api/iketypes/ns-iketypes-ikeext_credential1_">IKEEXT_CREDENTIAL1</a> for more information.
+See [IKEEXT_CREDENTIAL1](https://docs.microsoft.com/windows/desktop/api/iketypes/ns-iketypes-ikeext_credential1)a> for more information.

 ## -see-also